OnurKyc/Pokemon-Data-Manipulation/README.md

 ## SP Atk: special attack, the base modifier for special attacks (e.g. fire blast, bubble beam)
 ## SP Def: the base damage resistance against special attacks
 ## Speed: determines which pokemon attacks first each round
+## Speed: determines which pokemon attacks first each round

 The data for this table has been acquired from several different sites, including: